 - AMCOG Games

-Come along to see Anthony Bartram's new parallax scroller lemmings-type game.
+Come along to see Anthony Bartram's new parallax scrolling lemmings-type game Mop Tops.
 Plus 3D vector graphic game Xeroid, isometric 3D Legends of Magic and Overlord will be on sale.

 - Archive Magazine